Abraham's Valley

-Abraham's Valley was filmed in 1.66:1 on 35 mm film.
+The film had its world premiere at the Directors' Fortnight section of the 1993 Cannes Film Festival, under the 3-hour cut initially edited aiming a main competition slot at the festival.
+It was theatrically released in Portugal on 15 October 1993.

+It was selected as the Portuguese entry for the Best Foreign Language Film at the 66th Academy Awards, but was not nominated.

 Plot

 Set in mid-20th century Portugal, in the vicinity of Lamego, Ema is a beautiful young girl who is married off to Carlos, an older doctor and friend of her father's.
 Dissatisfied, she takes several lovers.